The #1 Hack To Make Your 3D Print Cheaper

 Are the walls thick enough for a hollow model?

-Creating a hollow model means that you need to design your object with ‘walls’.
+Creating a hollow model means that you need to design your object with ‘walls.’
 A printer needs to know how thick the walls of your objects (the ‘outer shell’ if you will) are supposed to be.
 We don’t have a single, ‘one-size-fits-all’ wall thickness to recommend for each and every 3D printing material.
-Some, like HD Stainless Steel and Titanium, can go quite fine with minimum wall thicknesses of 0.3 mm and 0.4 mm, while most of our materials range somewhere in between 1 and 3 mm.
+Some, like High-Detail Stainless Steel and Titanium, can go quite fine with minimum wall thicknesses of 0.3 mm and 0.4 mm, while most of our materials range somewhere between 1 and 3 mm.

 Maybe you are thinking about saving some money by pushing the wall thickness to the minimum.
 That’s only logical since this means that less material will be used and the print will be cheaper.
 However, think about the fact that making walls too thin can make your model too fragile and might cause parts of it to break off.